 Mistletoe makes its annual appearance each December as millions of Americans and Europeans hang a sprig of it in their doorways during the holiday season.
-According to custom, if a woman is caught standing under the mistletoe, a man may kiss her.
+According to custom, if you're caught standing under the mistletoe, you may get a kiss.

 So what is it about this little plant that gives it its power to make people pucker up?